Berlinale Protection and Hygiene Policy

 Hand sanitation stations are available at all entrances.
 Please use these when entering the venues.

 The pandemic makes it necessary for personal data to be collected and stored for contact tracing purposes in compliance with the GDPR guidelines.
 Participation in the events of the 2022 Berlinale is only possible if you agree to this personal data being collected, used and stored.
 Your data will be fully deleted after two weeks in accordance with the current Infection Protection Measures Ordinance of the State of Berlin.
 The following details are required:

 - First name and surname

 - Time of attendance

 - Full postal address

 - Seat number

-We recommend that all Berlinale guests install the German Federal Government’s Corona-Warn-App on their smartphone.
-The app is available as a free download from the App Store and Google Play.
-To ensure accurately targeted and error-free contact tracing, further measures are taken which use the information that visitors provide when booking online tickets and/or sending digital confirmation for participation in additional festival events and at venues where attendance must be registered in advance.
+We recommend that all Berlinale visitors check in at the entrances to the venues using Corona-Warn-App.
+To ensure precise and error-free contact tracing, further measures are being taken that include the use of the details provided by visitors when booking their online tickets and/or giving digital confirmation of their participation in additional festival events and at locations where attendance must be recorded in advance.

 The festival is not liable for any costs or delays in participation at its events in the case of government-mandated quarantine measures or last-minute changes being brought into effect.
 The Berlinale assumes no liability for any infections or consequential health effects which may occur in spite of all due care and observation of the hygiene measures.
 Those attending the venues and screenings always do so at their own risk.

 In the interests of the protection and health of all visitors, the festival cannot make any exceptions to these rules.
-Without the presentation of valid documents for tests, vaccinations or certificates of recovery from a COVID-19 infection and a certified FFP2 mask, access to the venues cannot be granted.
-In such cases, the purchase price of tickets will not be refunded.
+Without the presentation of valid documents for tests, vaccinations or certificates of recovery from a Covid-19 infection and a certified FFP2 mask, access to the venues cannot be granted.
+If you are refused entry due to a failure to present valid documents, the purchase price of tickets will not be refunded.